cheredia19/my-journey-datahub-cloud/README.md

 However using DataHub is amazing for data purposes, I have found some challenges.
 I understand it's perfectly normal when you work in dynamic, incremental platforms.

 For example, the FlatUITable component, ideal for tables, is designed to take the first column as the index column.
-This means the component will sort the data through that first column.
+It means the component will sort the data by the first column.

 The detail is that sometimes we want to sort the data referencing to another column and not in ascending order as it is preset.